What Bounce In Volleyball? (Find Out Interesting Facts About This Term In Volleyball!)

 How Many Times Can The Ball Bounce In Volleyball?

-One thing we noticed about the bouncing rule in volleyball is that it encourage passing and teamwork.
-The ball is allowed to hit the floor once in-bounds any number of times during play.
+One thing we noticed about the bouncing rule in volleyball is that it encourages passing and teamwork.
+The ball is allowed to hit the floor once in between any number of times during play.
 Hence, the ball is allowed to bounce two times in bounds, per volley, once per side.

 What Is Not Allowed In Volleyball?